PBozmarov/visual_question_answering/README.md

 ## Installation

-First, go to the Siteground folder using **cd**.
+First, go to the main (visual_question_answering) folder using **cd**.
 Then, Install the required packages using the following command:

 ```bash
 pip install -r requirements.txt